-The Council's revenue budget strategy will continue to reflect the priorities set out in the Council's Corporate Plan and the Strategic Community Plan which was approved by the Council in December 2010.
+The Council's revenue budget strategy will continue to reflect the priorities set out in the Council's 2012-17 Corporate Plan and the 2010-15 Strategic Community Plan.
 The grant settlement includes continued funding of £0.6m to address the threat of flooding and whilst this funding is not ring-fenced, the Council has been able to retain this money within the Development Services budget.
-The Revenue Budget also includes a continuation of resources to deliver key government policies and programmes specified in the 2011 Spending Review such as maintaining teacher numbers, freezing council tax and maintaining the grant for the Police Service.
+The Revenue Budget also includes a continuation of resources to deliver key government policies and programmes specified in the 2011 Spending Review such as maintaining teacher numbers and freezing council tax.